kitsudaiki/OpenHanami/docs/inner_workings/core/core.md

 ## Basic architecture

-A neural network in this project is called `cluster`, which consist of multiple hexagons, called `brick` in this context, like below.
+A neural network in this project is called `cluster`, which consist of multiple hexagons, called `hexagon` in this context, like below.

 ![Workflow-library](Kyouko_base.drawio)

-They are called bricks, because they building the base-structure of the neural network, so they stick together like bricks.
-There are input-bricks (orange) and output-bricks (red) to define, where data go into the neural network and where to leave the network.
-These two types have also names, which map input and output to the desired brick.
+They are called hexagons, because they building the base-structure of the neural network, so they stick together like hexagons.
+There are input-hexagons (orange) and output-hexagons (red) to define, where data go into the neural network and where to leave the network.
+These two types have also names, which map input and output to the desired hexagon.

-### Brick-processing
+### Hexagon-processing

 ![Workflow-library](Kyouko_node_processing.drawio)

-Internally it is structured into Bricks.
+Internally it is structured into Hexagons.
 These are again only a name for a logical structuring for a more effective workflow and resource-handling.
-The named like this, because the are connected to each other like classical LEGO-bricks.
-Each Brick contains, based on its configuration, up to 2^16-1 artificial neurons.
+The named like this, because the are connected to each other like classical LEGO-hexagons.
+Each Hexagon contains, based on its configuration, up to 2^16-1 artificial neurons.
 The reason for this limitation is performance and memory-consumption.
 Based on its [activation-function](/inner_workings/core/core/#activation-function) they are only active, when the input is positive.
 Otherwise they are skipped.
 In case that the input comes from an Input-Segment, the activation-functions isn't used.
 Instead the data are used plain.
 Connected to the neurons are a chain of synapse-sections.
-These structs, which hold multiple synapses and are bounded to a brick.
-Which brick is decided random when creating the section, based on a list of possible target-bricks, based on the location.
+These structs, which hold multiple synapses and are bounded to a hexagon.
+Which hexagon is decided random when creating the section, based on a list of possible target-hexagons, based on the location.
 The input coming from the neuron runs through the synapses one after another and becomes weaker by each passed synapse.
-The synapses, which are passed and triggered, do again trigger the connected neuron within the Brick.
+The synapses, which are passed and triggered, do again trigger the connected neuron within the Hexagon.
 The initial settings of new synapses, like the weakening-effect, are set quite random within some restrictions.
-At the end of the section, it can go to the next section in another Brick.
+At the end of the section, it can go to the next section in another Hexagon.
 If a signal still exist at the end of all existing synapses of the chain, then new one will be created.
 If the input-signal disappear because of the weakening-effect before it reaches the end, then the last synapses of the chain are not processed and have NO effect on their connected neurons.

 This chain is only processed, if the input of a neuron is greater then 0.
 The input coming from the neuron has basically no upper limit.
 The bigger the input, the bigger the weakening-effect of new created synapses.